History of Newcastle United F.C.: Bouncing between divisions (1978–1992)

-Smith then signed Portsmouth striker Mick Quinn and Newcastle began the 1989–90 season on a high note, beating promotion favourites Leeds United 5–2 on the opening day with Quinn scoring four goals, and Newcastle appeared to be on the path to a revival.
+Smith then signed Portsmouth striker Mick Quinn and Newcastle began the 1989–90 season on a high note, beating promotion favourites Leeds United 5–2 on the opening day with Quinn scoring four goals, and Newcastle appeared to be on course for a quick return to the First Division.
 However, they missed out on automatic promotion by one place, before enduring a humiliating play-off exit at the hands of local rivals Sunderland.
-The intensifying boardroom battle soon took its toll on the club, and Smith resigned early in the following season with the side stuck in mid-table.
+The intensifying boardroom battle soon took its toll on the club, and Smith resigned in March 1991 with the side stuck in mid-table.
 Ossie Ardiles became the club's new manager, and despite being initially being the club's most popular manager since Joe Harvey, Newcastle dropped to the bottom of the Second Division in October 1991.
 Results failed to improve, despite the acquisition of a new striker in David Kelly and the efforts of promising young players including Steve Howey, Steve Watson and Gavin Peacock, and in February 1992 Ardiles was sacked.
 Despite being the best-supported side in the division and frequently still managing to pull in crowds of more than 20,000, Newcastle were also millions of pounds in debt and faced with the real prospect of third-tier football for the first time ever.
-A saviour was needed, and in came new chairman John Hall, who offered the manager's job to Kevin Keegan.
+A saviour was needed, and in came new chairman John Hall, who offered the manager's job to Kevin Keegan in February 1992.
 Despite having vowed never to enter management following his retirement as a player, Keegan accepted the offer to manage Newcastle.
 His first task was to deliver Second Division survival.